ailmanki/ns2_mod_enhancedspectator/README.md

 - fixed not following in overhead mdoe
 - fixed not following when switching mode
 - add ghostguides for buildings on mouseover
+- removed ghostguids, is now vanilla v326
+- simplifed code, some is now vanilla v326

 ### Steam Workshop:
 http://steamcommunity.com/sharedfiles/filedetails/?id=1132771326